portive/slate-plugin/docs/guides/01-getting-started.md

 ### Setting Up Types

-> 🌞 If you aren't using TypeScript, you can skip this step.
+> 🌞 If you aren't using TypeScript skip this step.
 >
-> If you are using `slate-portive` with TypeScript, read the [Slate Documentation for TypeScript](https://docs.slatejs.org/concepts/12-typescript) first.
+> If you are using TypeScript, read the [Slate Documentation for TypeScript](https://docs.slatejs.org/concepts/12-typescript) first.

-Add the `ImageBlockElement` and `AttachmentBlockElement` to your Custom Element.
+Add the `ImageBlockElement` and `AttachmentBlockElement` to your `CustomTypes`.

 ```ts
 import { BaseEditor, BaseText } from "slate"